yuhui1208/api/substrate/errors.md

 ### DuplicateOffenceReport
 - **summary**:   A given equivocation report is valid but already previously reported.

+### InvalidEquivocationProof
+- **summary**:   An equivocation proof provided as part of an equivocation report is invalid.

 ### InvalidKeyOwnershipProof
 - **summary**:   A key ownership proof provided as part of an equivocation report is invalid.